Vargasavour Recipes

 Instructions

 • Prick the base of each tart shell with a fork.
-Line with baking parchment and fill with baking beans.
+Line with parchment paper and fill with baking beans.
+Blind bake for 10-12 minutes until lightly golden.
+Remove the parchment paper and baking beans.

-• Stir in the lemon zest, lemon juice, and breadcrumbs.
+• Stir in 1 tablespoon lemon zest, 2 tablespoon (30 ml) lemon juice, and 3 cups (150 g) fresh white breadcrumbs.
 Mix until well combined and cook for 1-2 minutes.

-• Spoon the filling evenly into the tart shells, smoothing the tops with the back of a spoon.
+• Spoon the filling evenly into the baked pastry shells and smooth the tops with the back of a spoon.

-• Let the tarts cool in the tin for a few minutes, then carefully transfer to a wire rack to cool completely.
+• Leave the mini treacle tarts in the tins for 5 minutes, then carefully transfer them to a wire rack.

 • Serve warm or at room temperature.